-Although in many cases it is most difficult to conjecture by what transitions organs could have arrived at their present state; yet, considering that the proportion of living and known forms to the extinct and unknown is very small, I have been astonished how rarely an organ can be named, towards which no transitional grade is known to lead.
-It certainly is not true, that new organs often appear suddenly in any class, as if created for some special purpose; as indeed is shown by that old, but somewhat exaggerated, canon in natural history of "Natura non facit saltum," We meet with this admission in the writings of almost every experienced naturalist; as Milne Edwards has well expressed it, Nature is prodigal in variety, but niggard in innovation.
-Why, on the theory of Creation, should this be so?
+Finally then, although in many cases it is most

+difficult to conjecture by what transitions organs have arrived at their present state; yet, considering that the proportion of living and known forms is very small compared with the extinct and unknown forms, I have been astonished how rarely an organ can be named, towards which no transitional grade is known to lead.
+It certainly is true, that new organs very rarely or never suddenly appear in any class, as if created for some special purpose: as indeed is shown by that old, but somewhat exaggerated, canon in natural history of "Natura non facit saltum."
+We meet with this admission in the writings of almost every experienced naturalist; as Milne Edwards has well expressed it, Nature is prodigal in variety, but niggard in innovation.
+Why, on the theory of Creation, should there be so much variety and so little novelty?
 Why should all the parts and organs of many independent beings, each supposed to have been separately created for its proper place in nature, be so commonly linked together by graduated steps?
-Why should not Nature have taken a leap from structure to structure?
-On the theory of natural selection, we can clearly understand why she should not; for natural selection can act only by taking advantage of slight successive variations; she can never take a leap, but must advance by short and slow steps.
+Why should not Nature take a sudden leap from structure to structure?
+On the theory of natural selection, we can clearly understand why she should not; for natural selection acts only by taking advantage of slight successive variations; she can never take a sudden leap, but must advance by short and sure though slow steps.